Diversity Matters Seed Grant

 - Texas A&M’s historical legacy of inclusion and exclusion of people based on identities.

 Individual proposals may request a maximum of $10,000, although requests for lower amounts may be appropriate depending on the nature of the project.
 These are state funds and expended costs must be accounted for by the receiving unit annually.
 The award does not include faculty release time.

-Proposals must be submitted using the online form
+Proposals must be submitted online and address the following:

 - Research Design: A description of the research problem, purpose, methods, anticipated impact, timeline, and budget (include a brief explanation of budget items and any matching funds).